-Camping at Detroit Lake State Park and Collier Memorial State Park remains closed due to damage from September 2020 wildfires.
-We aim to open both campgrounds later in 2021, and will open reservations as soon as we've set reopening dates.
+Camping at Collier Memorial State Park remains closed due to damage from September 2020 wildfires.
+We aim to open the campground later in 2021, and will open reservations as soon as we've set reopening dates.

-Reservations are being accepted online at oregonstateparks.reserveamerica.com and by phone at 800-452-5687.
-New reservations will be accepted one day to six months in advance, for stays that begin within this time period.
-New sites will come online at 6 a.m. daily.
-This went into effect Jan.
+Reservations are being accepted one day to six months in advance online at oregonstateparks.reserveamerica.com and by phone at 800-452-5687.
+New sites come online at 6 a.m. daily.
+The six-month window went into effect Jan.
 14, 2021; read our news release for the full announcement.

 Not all sites at all parks are available.
-Group sites — including picnic areas, meeting halls and group camps — remain closed and are not accepting future reservations.
 If we need to cancel your reservation due to a COVID-19 closure, we will contact you.
 Reservations for some yurts and cabins, group facilities and meeting halls are subject to cancellation.
 See the Cancellations and Refunds section below for more information.